 Section 19.
 REPORTING REQUIREMENT.
-Any person, company, corporation, partnership or any entity engaged in business shall submit a verified itemized listing of their labor component to the Board not later than January 31, 2013 and every year thereafter in accordance with the form prescribed by the Commission.
+Any person, company, corporation, partnership or any entity engaged in business shall submit a verified itemized listing of their labor component to the Board not later than January 31, 2016 and every year thereafter in accordance with the form prescribed by the Commission.

 Section 20.
-REPEALING CLAUSE, All orders, issuances, rules and regulations or parts thereof inconsistent with the provisions of this Wage Order are hereby repealed, amended or modified accordingly.
+REPEALING CLAUSE.
+All orders, issuances, rules and regulations or parts thereof inconsistent with the provisions of this Wage Order are hereby repealed, amended or modified accordingly.

 Section 21.
 SEPARABILITY CLAUSE.
-If, for any reason, any section or provision of this Order is declared unconstitutional or illegal, the other provisions or parts shall remain valid.
+If, for any reason, any section or provision of this Order is declared unconstitutional, or in conflict with existing law,, the other provisions or parts thereof shall remain valid.

 Section 22.
 IMPLEMENTING RULES.
-The Board shall prepare the necessary rules to implement this Order subject to the approval of the Secretary of Labor and Employment.
+The Board shall prepare the necessary Rules and Regulations to implement this Order, subject to the approval of the Secretary of Labor and Employment, not later than 10 days from publication of the Wage Order.